BlockstreamResearch/bip-frost-dkg/README.md

     if len(cert) != 64*n:
         return False
     is_valid = [schnorr_verify(x, hostpubkeys[i][1:33], cert[i*64:(i+1)*64]) for i in range(n)]
-    # If a signature is invalid, the signer `hpk` is either malicious or an
-    # honest signer whose input is not equal to `x`.
-This means that there is
-    # some malicious signer or that some messages have been tampered with on the
-    # wire.
-We must not abort, and we could still output True when receiving a
-    # cert later, but we should indicate to the user (logs?) that something went
-    # wrong.)
     return all(is_valid)

 def certifying_eq_finalize(hostpubkeys: List[bytes], x: bytes, cert: bytes) -> bool: